lambduli/lambduli/README.md

 ### [FeenyML](https://github.com/lambduli/FeenyML)

-Interpreter and (incomplete) VM for small programming language inspired by Feeny and ML.
+Interpreter and (incomplete) VM for a small programming language inspired by Feeny and ML.
 Writen in Haskell using Alex and Happy.

 ```ml